ECB set to hold fire on rates, eyes risks from Ukraine conflict

 "After the fireworks in June, it is not the time to take fresh measures because the ECB wants to wait and see how things develop," said Reinhard Cluse, economist at UBS.
 "The ECB wants to keep its powder dry."

-None of the 64 economists in a Reuters polled expect any change to the refinancing or deposit rates when the Governing Council meets on Thursday.
+None of the 64 economists in a Reuters poll expect any change to the refinancing or deposit rates when the Governing Council meets on Thursday.

 ECB President Mario Draghi is likely to put more emphasis on the geopolitical risks to the euro zone growth outlook after the European Union stepped up sanctions against Russia for its role in Ukraine's political crisis, which has already hit confidence.